Women’s Day: Servane Mouazan, women’s advocate

 SM: The award is an investment in funds and non-financial resources in a program or campaign aimed to prevent violence against women.
 We are sourcing programs that have been implemented successfully and that need to be adapted, replicated and localized by a partner organization somewhere else in the world.
 Womanity acts as the technical assistance provider, finance broker and coaching partner.

 W: One question about the program you are asking yourself?

 SM: If money wasn’t an issue, how could we build people’s capacity to join efforts across silos, across sectors, across gender, across cultures?

 W: Did anything specific strike you, working with the Womanity Award winners?

 SM: The second Womanity Award winners, Luchadoras and Association for Progressive Communications, are creating a movement to replicate Take Back the Tech, a campaign focused on online violence against women.
-It has been replicated in over 30 countries.
-To support women with the growing phenomenon of online violence, the Take Back the Tech! campaign disseminates very practical digital safety toolkits.
+It has been replicated in over 35 countries.
+To support women in this growing phenomenon of online violence, the Take Back the Tech! campaign disseminates very practical digital safety toolkits.